At a Glance

 Language Requirements: Open to all language levels

 The Brown in Spain program in Granada is part of the Consortium for Advanced Studies Abroad (CASA), a consortium of ten leading research universities formed with the purpose of organizing and delivering rigorous education abroad programs.
-CASA member insitutions include Brown, Columbia, Cornell, Dartmouth, Harvard, Johns Hopkins, Northwestern, the University of Pennsylvania, Trinity College Dublin, and Vanderbilt.
+CASA member insitutions include Brown, Columbia, Cornell, Dartmouth, Harvard, Johns Hopkins, Northwestern, the University of Pennsylvania, the University of Melbourne, Trinity College Dublin, and Vanderbilt.
 Brown University is the administering institution for the CASA programs in Spain, including Granada.

 CASA Granada offers different programs in order to accommodate students with varying levels of Spanish language proficiency.
 Students who successfully complete the program earn a standard load of transfer credit from Brown equivalent to 4 Brown credits.

 The CILE track is exclusively language-focused.
 It is designed to immerse students fully in the Spanish language and is ideal for students who have no previous coursework in Spanish or have completed one or two semesters of college-level Spanish or less.
 The program consists of 20 hours of instruction per week over the course of the semester.
 Small classes (maximum of 12-15 students), are taught by expert Spanish language instructors who utilize a highly communicative and dynamic approach in the classroom.
 Students are in class four hours per day, five days per week.
 Courses generally consist of two hours with one professor followed by two hours with another professor, with a short break in between.
 A student can expect to progress through approximately three language levels (maximum of four in some cases) over the course of the semester.
 A student’s class schedule may vary each month according to the time their level is offered (morning session or afternoon session).